 (For more stories about bizarre encounters with drug dealers check out: The Relationship Advice Drug Dealer)

 There are a lot of shady looking characters who hang around Amsterdam.
-I see them on an almost daily basis as they silently wait by street corners and alleyways.
+They silently wait by street corners and alleyways.
 Anyone who has lived in the city long enough knows how it works.
 Sometimes they quietly wait to be approached, other times they advance with out warning.
 However, they always ask the same question in the same hushed whisper.
 It’s a question I have been asked many times myself.
-It is only a single word but we all understand what they are asking.
+It is only a single word but we all understand what they are asking….
+“Charlie?”

 Since my name is not Charlie and I don’t know anyone by that name I am never able to give them the information they seek so I simply shake my head and carry on walking, leaving them to ask the next passer by (which by the sounds of it they do a lot).